-VE Sonnedix Luxembourg Holdco 1 S.C.A. (the "Company") was incorporated on 21 June 2017 as société en commandite par actions, for an unlimited period and is governed under the laws of Grand Duchy of Luxembourg.
-VE Sonnedix Luxembourg GP S.à r.l. is the General Partner of VE Sonnedix Luxembourg Holdco 1 S.C.A.
+Sonnedix Luxembourg Holdco 1 S.C.A. (the "Company") (formerly known as Vela Energy Luxembourg Holdco 1 S.C.A.) was incorporated on 26 May 2016 as a limited partnership, "société en commandite par actions", for an unlimited period and is governed under the laws of Grand Duchy of Luxembourg.